Claiming a social welfare payment

 Introduction

-The Department of Social Protection has a range of social welfare payments that provide financial support.
+The Department of Social Protection (DSP) has a range of social welfare payments that provide financial support.
 To get a social welfare payment, you must apply for it.
 So, if you think you are entitled to a payment you should always apply.

 Your first step before applying, is to find out which payment you may be entitled to.